Use of Complex Lie Symmetries for Linearization of Systems of Differential Equations - II: Partial Differential Equations: Equivalent CODEs

 Thus, the system of PDEs corresponding to a CODE can easily be transformed into its simplified (linear) form by invoking complex transformations.
 It would have been very difficult to guess or calculate the real transformations (24) and (25) that transform system $(20)$ and (21) into system (22) and (23) without this formalism.
 It is an extraordinary characteristic of complex magic.

-Lie conditions in the complex domain can be derived by replacing the real variable $x$ in r-CODE in P-I with a complex variable $z$.
+Lie condititons in the complex domain can be derived by replacing the real variable $x$ in r-CODE in \cite{Ali2} with a complex variable $z$.
 A scalar second order CODE which is at most cubic in its first derivative

-where $A,~B,~C$ and $D$ are complex valued functions, is linearizable according to Lie theorem.
-We do not re-state Theorem 1 of P-I as all the conditions (1-9) remain the same with only the change that the real variable $x$ is replaced by a complex variable $z$.
-In the subsequent section we will decompose (26) into system of PDEs by using (6) and by taking $h$ and $l$ as real and imaginary parts of $u^{\prime}$.
+where $A$, $B,C$ and $D$ are complex valued functions is linearizable according to Lie theorem.
+We do not re-state Theorem 1 of \cite{Ali2} as all the conditions (1-9) remain the same with only the change that the real variable $x$ is replaced by a complex variable $z,$ where, the constants in (34) in \cite{Ali2} become complex constants for CODEs.
+In the subsequent section we will decompose (26) into system of PDEs by using (6).

-\section{Lie Conditions for Systems of PDEs}
+\section{\textbf{Lie Conditions for Systems of PDEs }}

 \qquad According to Lie's theorem the necessary condition for a second order CODE to be linearizable is that it is at most cubic in its first order derivative implies the necessary conditions for system of PDEs corresponding to that CODE i.e. the system must be at most cubic in first derivatives together with certain constraints on coefficients.
 The real transformations for linearization of a system of nonlinear PDEs can be obtained by decomposing complex transformations that linearize a CODE.
+Now we derive Lie conditions for systems of PDEs corresponding to a second order CODE by decomposing results in Theorm 1 into real variables.
 The general form of a system of PDEs corresponding to (26) is given by

-where all the coefficients $A^{i},B^{i},C^{i}$ and $D^{i}$ are functions of $ x,y,f,g.$
+where all the coefficients $A_{i},B_{i},C_{i}$ and $D_{i}$ are functions of $ x,y,f,g.$

-\qquad Now we derive Lie conditions for systems of PDEs corresponding to a second order CODE by decomposing results in Theorem 1 in P-I into real variables by invoking (37) and (38) and by taking $\rho$ as a complex function of $z$. \textbf{Theorem 1. }The following statements are equivalent. \textbf{1.} The system of PDEs (27) and (28) is linearizable via real transformations; \textbf{2.} The coefficients in (27) and (28) satisfy
+\textbf{Theorem 1. }The following statements are equivalent. \textbf{1.} The above system of PDEs (27) and (28) is linearizable via real transformations; \textbf{2.} The coefficients in (27) and (28) satisfy